jonthorell/encyclopedia-galactica/README.md

 4. The menu-text at the top of every-page was obscured partially by the top-bar.
 Fixed by some additional padding.
 5. The layout was often changing in size which made the site hard to work with. (hopefully) fixed by adding a <div> that encompasses the whole page and then applies a width: of 100% to its class.
 7. The timeline-page borders on information overload.
 Fixed by adding <details><summary> popouts to provide further information where necessary (and styled differently so the popout text stands out).
 I also added a special style in the menubar-tables to indicate clearer which part of the page you're on.
 In the same manner as the sidebar links, i.e. using a active-class.
 7. Two pages (contact and media) uses more than one included css-file.
 That's because those pages uses some code from external "libraries" and how-tos and I wanted to avoid potential name-clashes on pages where those addition classes would not be in use.
 Not to mention, to make it clear what code was written by me and which was adapted/used from other sources.
 In the same vein as the hamburger menu that is.
+So every html-file uses at least two css-files: style.css and hamburger.css.
+Two uses three.
 8. The css for
     #timeline-table, #timeline-table2, #timeline-table3 #timeline-table4 {
         border: 1px;